Nuclearpolo/DAQ-EXP_TA/README.md

 a pain so I've put together this guide to go with the video I will do later.

+> If you are finding trouble with the local install, the bottom of this guide now features a guide of how to remotely access a PC in George Begg or other.
+You can use labview there.

 First thing that needs doing is smashing open a google window.
 I am using firefox here but I doubt there will